taosourcerer/source/README.md

 You can support the project by donating BTC to this address: `198L5jAWXBm5DBmVaNYN15b3SAMn5iao8z`

-As a complete outsider, it's impossible for me to reach many people.
 This project grows organically by word of mouth.
 Increasing the number of readers increases the number of reviews and critiques, which makes the project better.
 If you like the project please share it to at least two other people who you think may also like it.